-10. Increasing new technology for better data interchar ongoing/consistency of assessments i.e. we will have to between researchers regularly rely on external people to run the models REVIEW OF SC OUTCOMES 11.
-Annual Scientific review (as with the Ann ual land Compliance review from STACTIC) 12.
-Review of the quality of work of the SC.
-13. To continuously improve the capacity of he assessments and analyses, and of the advice provide d.
-STRENGTHENING HUMAN RESOURCES 14.
-Possibility to involve external scientists to improve he assessments.
-15. New convention may lead to increased support from o m contracting parties to support the work of SC by assigning new/more staff to work on SC assessme nts and special requests/projects 16.
-New/junior participants to SC could bring knowled l ge of new methods for stock assessment 17.
-NAFO training courses 18.
-Council members to learn from each other.
-19. Mentoring role for the most experienced scientists to teach others (which they do through the routine wo k) 20 Can attract reputable scientists to some and proce nt

-20. Can attract reputable scientists to come and present, review, etc as NAFO offers them an opportunity to exchange with many experts at once.
+10. Increasing new technology for better data interchange between researchers

+REVIEW OF SC OUTCOMES

+- 11. Annual Scientific review (as with the Annual Compliance review from STACTIC) - 12.
+Review of the quality of work of the SC. - 13.
+To continuously improve the capacity of the assessments and analyses, and of the advice provided.

+STRENGTHENING HUMAN RESOURCES

+- 14. Possibility to involve external scientists to improve the assessments. - 15.
+New convention may lead to increased support from contracting parties to support the work of SC by assigning new/more staff to work on SC assessments and special requests/projects - 16.
+New/junior participants to SC could bring knowledge of new methods for stock assessment - 17.
+NAFO training courses - 18.
+Council members to learn from each other. - 19.
+Mentoring role for the most experienced scientists to teach others (which they do through the routine work) - 20.
+Can attract reputable scientists to come and present, review, etc as NAFO offers them an opportunity to exchange with many experts at once.

+ongoing/consistency of assessments i.e. we will have to regularly rely on external people to run the models
-• Main SC strengths identified were: high dedication, knowledgeable and valuable SC members and well established working methods that give high quality final outputs.

-• SC recognized the following weaknesses: Lack of critical mass, low external participation, high workload particularly considering the lack of human resources, the delay in the availability of the reports and the high internal standards on the working processes.

-• The following opportunities were identified: the optimization of available resources, the development of a strategic research plan, increasing cooperation, data improvements, the review of the SC outcomes and the strengthening of human resources.

-• Main threats are: High workload, non-realistic requests if considering capabilities of SC, the (past and upcoming) loss of expertise, the limited support in terms of financial and in human resources particularly from some Contracting Parties and the loss of SC autonomy.
+- Main SC strengths identified were: high dedication, knowledgeable and valuable SC members and well established working methods that give high quality final outputs. - SC recognized the following weaknesses: Lack of critical mass, low external participation, high workload particularly considering the lack of human resources, the delay in the availability of the reports and the high internal standards on the working processes. - The following opportunities were identified: the optimization of available resources, the development of a strategic research plan, increasing cooperation, data improvements, the review of the SC outcomes and the strengthening of human resources. - Main threats are: High workload, non-realistic requests if considering capabilities of SC, the (past and upcoming) loss of expertise, the limited support in terms of financial and in human resources particularly from some Contracting Parties and the loss of SC autonomy.